zardoy/github-manager/README.md

 It would show only forked not-cloned repos that you have access to (perhaps collaborator).

+## Comparison to GitHub Repositories

+[GitHub Repositories](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub) might be better for simple text editing, as it opens your repository instantly, without using *clone*.
+Also with this extension you don't need to worry about pushing/pulling anything, as you work with your repository "online".

+Also, there is [GitHub Codespaces](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces) for cloud development, which might become more convenient for your day-to-day workflow.

 ## Open at GitHub

 This is a command for opening current cloned repository at GitHub, in multi-root workspaces you have to select folder (cloned GitHub repo).